- How does your pension work?

 Your pension savings may already be protected

-However you may still be subject to the lifetime allowance charge if you lose this protection.
+However you may still be subject to the lifetime allowance charge if your pension benefits exceed your protected Lifetime Allowance or if you lose this protection.

 You can find more information about how to do this along with other information about the existing protections and when these may be lost at https://www.gov.uk/tax-on-your-private-pension.